Taiwan Global Business Entities Guide Taiwan Company Limited by Shares - 股份有限公司

 • Filing tax returns.

-• Maintaining registered office.
+• Maintaining the registered office.

 What are the general corporate tax rates?
 (Specify if there is a national versus local distinction).